go-skynet/LocalAI-frontend/README.md

 docker compose -f ./docker-compose.run.yaml up
 ```

 *IMPORTANT:* It creates a nginx container.
 Edit the nginx.conf file to point to the LocalAI backend API, and you should be good to go!
-It allows to bypass the corss errors.
+It allows to bypass the cors errors.

 That should take care of it, you can use a reverse proxy like Apache to access it from wherever you want!